YOUTH JAZZ Terms and Conditions are found here.

-- Our professional staff and esteemed faculty are unpaid volunteers.
+• Our professional staff and esteemed jazz faculty are currently unpaid community volunteers.

-- Our motivation is to pass down our professional knowledge of the jazz music art form to our youngest generations.
+• Our collective motivation is to simply pass down our proven professional experiences and technical knowledge of the jazz musical art form to our youngest generations.

-- We do this through a four-month season of 16 rehearsals, concerts, and recording sessions.
+• We do this through a four-month season of 16 rehearsals, concerts, and recording sessions that produces a professional album released commercially on a professional jazz record label.

-- Fellows perform original compositions written specifically for them, learn the process of preparing music for commercial release, and learn about booking live performances in the community, among other vital skills.
+• Fellows perform masterworks, original compositions, and special arrangements that are written specifically for them, learn the process of preparing music for commercial release, and learn about booking live performances in the community, among other vital skills.

-- Among our goals is to immerse participants in an artist-level program that helps provide useful insights before attending college, university or conservatory music programs.
+• Among our program goals is to totally immerse participants in an artist-level program that also provides useful insights about the professional music industry both before AND also while attending college, university, or conservatory music programs.

-- The KC Area Youth Jazz experience helps refine and inform such decisions.
+• The Kansas City Area Youth Jazz experience helps refine and inform such opportunities and experiences within a more realistic context.

-- We seek funding support of the program by selling the recordings we produce, chair sponsorships, booking concerts, donations, and grants.
+• We seek tax-deductible funding support for the program by selling the recordings we produce, ensemble sponsorships, booking concerts, donations, and grants.

-- We use this funding for strategic investments in this project and for arts integration purposes.
+• We use this tax-deductible funding according to our program budget, for strategic investments in this project, and for arts integration purposes.

 PHOTO: Mr. Burnett with jazz great and Kansas native, Bobby Watson after his performance with the Kansas City Jazz Orchestra at Unity on the Plaza.

-Our approach is to engage the next generation of jazz artists in an applied performance environment.
+Our approach is to engage the next generation of jazz artists in an applied performance and goal oriented environment.

 Our philosophy is to develop selected jazz repertoire for refined performance opportunities through a high-level of understanding and musicianship.

-Our vision is to attract the "best of the best" among the KC area youth jazz musicians.
+Our vision is to attract the "best of the best" among the KC area next generation jazz musicians.

 What's unique about our process is the opportunity to allow the most accomplished jazz artists of our youngest generation a forum among peers each season.

-Among the distinct and interesting facts about our model is that students are exposed to and learn about both - the music and the business of jazz.
+Among the distinct and interesting facts about our model is that Youth Jazz Fellows are exposed to and learn about both - the music and the business of jazz.

-This sets us apart from many jazz education programs.
+This paradigm sets us apart from most jazz education programs.

 Our Story